ironaddicteddog/anchor-amm/README.md

 First, install dependencies:

 ```
-$ npm install
+$ yarn
 ```

-Make sure you have your local solana validator running if you want to deploy the program locally:
+Next, we will build and deploy the program via Anchor.

+Get the program ID:

 ```
-$ solana-test-validator
+$ anchor keys list
+anchor_amm: 4CkSf34hTH2rGmgFDCm5WCFE8sHpfdBzrBChEScJBxoM
 ```

-> If you are on Apple Sillicon M1 chip, you will have to build Solana from the source.
-See [this document](https://docs.solana.com/cli/install-solana-cli-tools#build-from-source) for more details
-> Next, we will build and deploy the program via Anchor.
+Here, make sure you update your program ID in `Anchor.toml` and `lib.rs`.

 Build the program: